OvArtyomAl/OvArtyomAl.github.io/cortex-m-tooling/cortex-m-tool-set-for-linux.md

 ### 1.2 Build system

-I prefer to use GNU CMake and will relay on it further.
+I prefer to use CMake and will relay on it further.
 If you have other preferences, please adapt the further instructions to your favorite build system.

 Create a directory for your new awesome project:

-`mkdir -p ~/<my-awesome-project>`
+`mkdir -p ~/path/to/my/awesome/project`

 Add to you project directory a file named `CMakeLists.txt` and fill it with the following content:

-**Attention!<br>All the text placed between `<>` braces you must replace according to your needs/requirements or you cat leave it "as is" if it fits you.
+**Attention!<br>All the text placed between `<>` braces you must be replaced according to your needs/requirements or you cat leave it "as is" if it fits you.
 If some variables or commands (it would be whole strings) placed between `[]` braces - it is optional but may be necessary for some platforms.
 I made it intentionally in the source code to force you carefully trace through all the instructions to avoid possible mismatch with your environment.<br>To get more information about specific CMake function refer to the [CMake documentation](https://cmake.org/documentation/)**

 ``` cmake
 cmake_minimum_required(VERSION <3.20>)